minvws/nl-rdo-manon/examples/tutorial/README.md

 ## Introduction

-In this tutorial, we will learn how to use the Manon framework to create a basic web page.
-In this tutorial, we will cover the following topics:
+In this tutorial, we’ll use the Manon framework to build a basic web page.
+We’ll cover the following topics:

 - Setting up a Manon project
 - Creating a basic page